tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_structure.md

 ```

  * Called from BaseLock.OnTryToOpen and BaseLock.OnTryToClose
+ * Called when a player tries to use a locked door
  * Returning true will allow door usage, nothing will by default will allow door usage, returning anything else will reject door usage

 ## CanUseDoor